oskardudycz/Ogooreck/README.md

 ### Injecting as Class Fixture

-By default it's recommended to inject `ApiSpecification<YourProgram>` instance as `ClassFixture` to be sure that all of the dependencies (e.g. `HttpClient`) will be properly disposed.
+By default, it's recommended to inject `ApiSpecification<YourProgram>` instance as `ClassFixture` to ensure that all dependencies (e.g. `HttpClient`) will be appropriately disposed.

 ```csharp
 public class CreateMeetingTests: IClassFixture<ApiSpecification<Program>>